Form W-4 Preview

 What's New for 2026

-IRS Publication 15-T updated with new tax brackets.
-Your employer automatically uses the latest tables — no extra action from you.
+IRS Publication 15-T is updated each year with new tax brackets and withholding tables.
+Your employer automatically uses the latest tables — no W-4 change is required on your part.

 How to Fill Out Your W-4